UW Medicine Compliance

 Workforce members may disclose PHI without patient authorization to authorized federal officials in the following situations.
 The disclosure may not include substance abuse treatment records, mental health records or STD records unless another exception permitting the disclosure (for example, averting a serious threat) is met:

 a.
 Homeland Security: The Department of Homeland Security is an umbrella agency consisting of numerous smaller agencies.
-Homeland Security does not include the Federal Bureau of Investigation (FBI) or the Central Intelligence Agency (CIA), but does include, among others, the Immigration and Naturalization Service and the Secret Service.
+Homeland Security does not include the Federal Bureau of Investigation (FBI) or the Central Intelligence Agency (CIA), but does include, among others, U.S. Citizenship and Immigration Services (USCIS), U.S. Immigration and Customs Enforcement (ICE), U.S. Customs and Border Patrol (CPB) and the U.S. Secret Service (USSS).
 Many Homeland Security agents do not have a law enforcement basis for requiring the disclosure of PHI.
 Upon encountering an individual from Homeland Security who requests access to PHI, workforce members shall identify which specific agency the requester is from, whether or not the requester has law enforcement power, the reason the requester wants the information, and the specific types of PHI that the requester seeks.
-If the individual does not have law enforcement power, then no PHI shall be disclosed to the requestor.
+If the individual does not have law enforcement power, then no PHI shall be disclosed to the requestor without a subpoena.

 c.
 National security issues: Workforce members may disclose PHI without patient authorization to the Secret Service or other authorized federal officials relating to the conduct of lawful intelligence, counterintelligence and other national security activities conducted by the FBI and CIA only if another exception permitting disclosure is met (imminent danger, appropriate law enforcement exception).